 The presence of preference to a particular gender has been reported in the qualitative study.
-One sub-assistant community medical officer (SACMO) from Rangpur division stated:
+One sub-assistant community medical officer (SACMO) from Rangpur Sadar Upazila, Rangpur District stated:

 "There are incidents when couples are not willing to have a girl child.
 But if they ultimately find out that the child will be a girl, even if they don't want the child, they are keeping the child.
 They are keeping faith in Allah and because of His fear, they don't abort it."
 "It is true that the availability of technology is on the rise.
 These are becoming widely accessible.
-So, there is a risk that the practice of gender-biased sex selection might take place in future in a greater scale." -Consultant, obstetrics and gynecology in Sylhet Similar opinions have been provided by other participants too in this regard.
-A family welfare visitor from Sylhet said:
+So, there is a risk that the practice of gender-biased sex selection might take place in future in a greater scale." -Consultant, obstetrics and gynecology in Sylhet M A G Osmani Medical College and Hospital

+Similar opinions have been provided by other participants too in this regard.
+A family welfare visitor from South Surma Upazila, Sylhet District said: